home page image

 Consider each project as a creative or conceptual puzzle to be solved.
 Graphic design is arrangement, organization and communication, which often require experimentation and revision to find the best choice for the particular idea.
 Being a creative person is an active process, so revising projects and making many iterations and exploring all of the possibilities around an idea are encouraged and ideal.

-These projects are all exercises in creativity, focus on creative problem solving and technical understanding of the tools.
+These projects are all exercises in creativity, focus on creative problem solving, and technical understanding of the tools.

 Projects begin with thumbnail drawings in a sketchbook (or ipad, other) to develop concepts, and then these concept drawings are presented to small groups to brain storm ideas in order to optimize the concept and image.